AI4Bharat/IndicXlit/README.md

-## Network and traning details
+## Network and training details
 <!-- network and training details and link to the paper  -->

-- Architechture: IndicXlit uses 6 encoder and decoder layers, input embeddings of size 256 with 4 attention heads and feedforward dimension of 1024 with total number of parameters of 11M
+- Architecture: IndicXlit uses 6 encoder and decoder layers, input embeddings of size 256 with 4 attention heads and feedforward dimension of 1024 with total number of parameters of 11M
 - Loss: Cross entropy loss
 - Optimizer: Adam
 - Adam-betas: (0.9, 0.98)
-- peak learning rate: 0.001
+- Peak-learning-rate: 0.001
-- learning rate scheduler: inverse-sqrt
+- Learning-rate-scheduler: inverse-sqrt
-- tempreture sampling(T): 1.5
+- Temperature-sampling (T): 1.5
-- Warmup_steps: 4000
+- Warmup-steps: 4000

 Please refer to section 6 of our [paper]() for more details on training setup.